RENEW

 Do I get a break between semesters?

 Yes!
-You will coordinate your time off with Renew staff within the following windows of time:
+You will coordinate your time off with the Renew team within the following windows of time:

 What will I need to bring with me?